streets-ahead/project-intersection/posts/swifty-d3-js-part-1.md

 First thing I want to setup is a really simple Webpack config so I can write my code with ES6 using babel, not strictly needed but useful.
 This also makes it easy to serve my script using an HTTP server, I found this to be an easy way to load my script into the playground.
 You could probably setup the webpack script to output to the resources folder in the playground, or pull some other trickery, but I had some trouble getting Xcode to pick up the changes reliably that way.
 You can view my webpack script on [GitHub](https://github.com/streets-ahead/swifty-d3/blob/master/webpack.config.js).

-### d3 Time
+### d3 It Up

 The next step was coding up my d3 script, for the time being I kept it really simple.
-Below is the whole script.
+Below is the entire script.

 ```javascript
 import d3Scale from 'd3-scale';